RapidSilicon/litex_reference_designs/rtl_designs/vexriscv_axi_cdma/README.md

 ```

 ## Run on VCS
-Move to the **vexriscv_axi_CDMA** directory by following commands shown in the **Run on Verilator** section.
+Move to the **vexriscv_axi_cdma** directory by following commands shown in the **Run on Verilator** section.
 Then invoke VCS and run the simulaiton by typing out the following commands on the terminal: -
 ```
 vcs ./rtl/*.v ./sim/*.v -sverilog -debug_access -full64
 ./simv